Stem Cell Therapy for Autoimmune Diseases

 Stem Cell Therapy for Polychondritis

 For patients with relapsing polychondritis, Innovations Stem Cell Center deploys SVF stem cells through IV along with injections.
-These stem cell procedures are performed at both our Dallas and Fort Worth practice locations.
+These stem cell procedures are performed at our Dallas practice location.
 Damaged tissue attracts stem cells through growth factor chemical messages, and deployed stem cells find the damaged or diseased tissue and begin repairs.

 Patients begin seeing results in the first few weeks of treatment.
 Some patients may require additional deployment.